LEARN Mode

 Three Levels of LEARN

-Not every question needs a chat window.
+Not every question needs a full conversation.
 ConCRG matches the response format to the complexity of the question:

 | Level | Example Question | Response Format |